ldv432/iras-quest-phase-5/README.md

-# Ira's Quest: Full-Stack Adventure Game
+# Ira's Quest: Full-Stack RPG side-scroller game, soon-to-be platformer
 **Welcome to Ira's Quest!** This project is a labor of love, combining a React frontend, a Flask backend, and a Pygame-based game, all dedicated to my son, Ira.
 The application integrates dynamic gameplay, a social forum, and user account management to create a multifaceted web experience.

 ---